 Although aspirin taken in low doses with a doctor's supervision can help protect some people from heart attack, certain NSAIDs can increase your risk of heart disease and stroke.
 They can also interfere with blood pressure medicine, making it less effective.

-Children and teenagers under the age of 18 should not take aspirin unless their doctor says to.
+Children and teenagers under the age of 18 should not take aspirin unless directed by their doctor.
 There is a risk of Reye's syndrome, a potentially fatal disease.

 So Should I Take an NSAID to Manage My Chronic Pain?